 Just like in any other business plan, hiring an employee requires a strategy.
 You don't want to automate things you should be delegating, and you don't want to delegate things you should be automating - otherwise, you'll be wasting your time.

 So how do you begin?

-The first thing you need to do is map out the entire workflow of your business from a - z.
+The first thing you need to do is map out the entire workflow of your business from a to z.
 Everything that happens from when you contact the client until when that is fulfilled.
 Whether you're directly responsible for it or not, it needs to be included in the outline and you're going to need a workflow for it.

 Once you have your workflow laid out, you can begin automating everything that you can.
-Before you can delegate, you first need to automate as many repetitive things that you can, particularly those that don't require any decision-making.
+Before you can delegate, you first need to automate as many repetitive things as you can, particularly those that don't require any decision-making.

 Sending emails, email follow-ups, Calendly bookings, and other data entry tasks that seem to take a significant amount of time in the day.